ins

 Block-Level Insertion

-The <ins> element can wrap block content when used as a block element.
+The <ins> element can wrap block content for multi-paragraph insertions.

 Key Attributes